pwmarcz/fpga-tutorial/fpga/README.md

 I have two OLED screens:

 - "Two-color" (actually monochrome) 128x64 screen.
-The data is laid out in 8 "pages" of 128 bytes each.
-Each page describes a 128x8 strip, each byte is a 1x8 segment.
+The data is laid out in 8 rows of 128 bytes each.
+Each row describes a 128x8 strip, each byte is a 1x8 segment.
 - 65536-color 96x64 screen.
 Each pixel is 16 bits.
 Note that this is more memory that Icestick has on board (12 KB; the Icestick's block RAMs hold 8 KB total).

-(TODO get the color display running)

-See `oled_mono.v` and `oled_color.v` for details on how to use.
+See `oled_pattern.v` and `oled_pattern_color.v` for details on how to use.

 You might want to load some initial data into memory.
 You can use the [`$readmemh`